thecodrr/nimbus-note-exporter/README.md

 > **Note:** You should not enter important credentials anywhere EXCEPT the official website.
 However, if you are required to do so anywhere else then be CAREFUL and make sure your credentials aren't going anywhere you don't want/intend.

+After login, everything is automated.
+At the end you should have a `nimbus-export.zip` file in the directory where you ran the command.

 ## How it works?

 This tool was created by reverse engineering Nimbus Note internal API used by their web clients.
 Expect this to break anytime.